-Employers pay unemployment taxes at a New Employer rate until such time as they earn a rate based on their "experience" with unemployment.
+Employers pay unemployment taxes at a New Employer rate until such time as they earn a rate based on their "experience" with the unemployment insurance program.
 Beginning July 1, 2004, the new employer rate for most employers is one percent (1%).
-However, if you are an out of state (foreign) corporation classified under the North American Industry Classification System (NAICS) as 236 Construction Building, 237 Heavy/Civil Engineering or 238, Specialty Trades foreign construction corporation, you will be assigned a "New Employer" rate based on the industry average of all other similarly classified businesses during the past calendar year.
+However, if you are an out of state (foreign) corporation classified under the North American Industry Classification System (NAICS) as 236 (Construction Building), 237 (Heavy/Civil Engineering), or 238 (Specialty Trades Foreign Construction Corporation), you will be assigned a New Employer rate based on the industry average of all other similarly classified businesses during the past calendar year.